-Requirements Of A Membership Site
+Requirements Of A Community Site

-Setting Up Your Membership Site With ProfileGrid
+Setting Up WordPress Community Site

 Creating Group Wall

 Given above is the frontend view of a group wall.
 This page will generate interaction between members of a specific group.
 Here they can communicate, share photos, comment on other’s posts.
-Once created, this wall appears on every group so that admin doesn’t have to create walls separately for each group.
-Now we are almost at the fag end of your ultimate Guide to Create Membership Site with WordPress.

 Frontend Group Creation

-I have already told you, ProfileGrid allows users to create a complete community-based site.
+As seen above ProfileGrid allows users to create a complete community-based site.
 Where users, not only get to interact with each other, they also have significant roles.
 The frontend group creation is one such role that registered users can enjoy.
 This, in turn, will help your site to grow and become robust, attracting more and more users.
 Here is a tutorial to set up groups from frontend user profiles.